District cooling

 District cooling can be produced from local natural resources like sea water, or from chillers running on steam or electricity, which makes it an environmentally friendly option.
 It is also a reliable and highly secure source of cooling.

-District cooling can reduce cooling energy consumption by 50%.
+A district cooling system can reduce the electrical consumption with 25-90% compared to a traditional cooling system.
 It can drastically reduce electricity use during peak demand periods, too.
 A network with electric chillers for cold storage helps reduce peak electricity demand for cooling in a city by shifting production to periods of the day or night when there is less run on the electrical network.

 District cooling enables a green future